trans-travel/trans-travel/us/mt.md

 ## Child Custody / Abuse

- * Transition care is not specifically defined as child abuse, however puberty blockers, hormones, and surgery are banned.
+ * Transition care is not specifically defined as child abuse.
  * There is no sanctuary law preventing cooperation with other jurisdictions